-Some switches have a "portfast" facility to switch selected ports to forwarding mode immediately.
 There may also be facilities to ignore STP BPDUs on those ports, or to disable the port if any BPDUs are received.
 Never configure these features on ports linking to other switches!

-A sample configuration would be:
+A sample configuration combining these features would be:

-spanning-tree ethernet 1-20 bpdu-filter bpdu-protection
+spanning-tree ethernet 1-20 admin-edge-port bpdu-filter bpdu-protection